Delivering the Most Urgent Infrastructure Project in America

 Manhattan Tunnel Project

-Purpose: Build the portion of tunnel that connects to the Hudson Yards Concrete Casing and prepare the ground under Manhattan’s West Side for tunnel boring.
+Purpose: Build the portion of tunnel that from the Manhattan Bulkhead to the Hudson Yards Concrete Casing and prepare the ground under Manhattan’s West Side for tunnel boring.

 See Our Progress

-We have cameras at each active construction site that take a new panoramic photo every day to document our progress.
+We have cameras at each active construction site to document our progress.
 Click and drag the photo to look around, and scroll to zoom in.
 You can also use the arrows below the picture to see older photos.

 You can see more photos from our construction sites in our Photo Gallery, and video footage of construction in our Video Gallery.